almostearthling/when-command/support/docs/install.md

 12. install **whenever** using the **When** installation tool: `when tool --install-whenever`
 13. launch the configuration utility, by typing `when config` on the command line: create a task and a condition of your choice, and save the configuration file by clicking the _Save_ button.

 Once a configuration is available, the resident application can be started from the command line using the `when start` command.
 A shortcut can be created as described [below](#create-application-icons).
-The `when-bg` command also exists on Linux, but its behaviour is absolutely identical to `when`.
+The `when-bg` command also exists on Linux, but its behavior is absolutely identical to `when`.

 ## Create Application Icons